Advanced Placement Associate Degree Nursing - Application Checklist

 - Complete an Application for Admission to Iowa Western Community College.

 - Submit all official transcripts (high school and college).

-- Submit a copy of current, valid LPN License.
+- Submit a copy of current, valid, and unencumbered LPN License.

-for acceptance purposes, and students may be accepted on a provisional
+purposes, and students may be accepted on a provisional status, pending completion

-must submit enrollment verification from that institution in order
+at another institution must submit enrollment verification from that institution in

 - * BIO-168 Human Anatomy and Physiology I with Labs